 Businesses understand this and have put into place a number of automated systems for CRM – voice-responsive bots to direct calls to the right department, chatbots on websites, and self-service customer service whenever possible.

 And no matter which salesperson or customer service rep a customer contacts, there is a full history of all interaction with that customer that can be accessed – all on one screen.
-This CRM workflow automation is now just standard.
+This Sales Automation in CRM is now just standard.

 Putting AI into the Mix

 Sales automation CRM has resulted in huge databases of information and data – a treasure trove of potential insights into customers – actual and potential.
 But much of this exists in individual units.